 Dragons in Magic tend to be high-cost, impactful creatures that dominate the board.
 Their aesthetics coupled with their iconic designs are what makes them so attractive to players, from the times of Shivan Dragon all the way to the newest releases.

 Today I’ll be looking at the vast history of this tribe and unraveling the best dragons in Magic.
 I’ll mostly look at dragons from a Commander standpoint as few make their way to formats like Standard or Modern.

 Nicol Bolas, the Ravager | Illustration by Svetlin Velinov

-In Magic, dragons are always four-limbed winged serpents.
+In Magic, dragons is a creature type that are always four-limbed winged serpents.
 Red is usually in their color identity and they’re mostly large, flying creatures.

 People love dragons because they’re iconic.
 They’re widespread both across traditional fantasy and in Magic’s lore.
 They also appeal to more casual players for the simple reason that they let you swing with massive flying beaters at your opponent’s face.

 While not the best color for dragons, white dragons tend to vary wildly in theme and aesthetic.
 There’s only a few of them, but some can be incredibly impactful.